Shayem1/Understanding-Arithmetics-Interactive-Experience/README.md

   - CPU (any that supports Windows 10/11)
   - GPU integrated or dedicated
   - RAM 4 GB or more
-  - Storage: 3Mb or more
+  - Storage: 272 Mb or more
   - Monitor: 1280 by 720 or more
   - Touchscreen or keyboard + mouse
   - Operating system: Windows 10 or 11 (other operating systems may work)

+Installation:
+Automatic/install and run
+Download the zip and extract files
+- Go to "Program exe\dist\Program main.exe" and run normally

+Manual
 ***Required pip-installations (requires pip)
 *Copy and paste the text inside brackets and run in the terminal to install

 - pyttsx3 (pip install pyttsx3) (pip install pywin32)
 - PIL (pip install Pillow)
 - customtkinter + tkinter (pip install customtkinter) (pip install tk)

 Help:
 1. Quiz: